mmiguel6288code/super-nova-search/README.md

 ### Software Environment
 - [Anaconda 2 or 3](https://www.continuum.io/downloads)
+  - If using python 2, may need to "pip install future"

 - [The Sky X with TPoint and Camera Add-Ons](http://www.bisque.com/sc/pages/TheSkyX-Professional-Edition.aspx)

 ### Telescope and Camera Control